na--/ebook-tools/README.md

 ### `interactive-organizer.sh [<OPTIONS>] folder-to-organize [...]`

 #### Description
 This script can be used to manually organize ebook files quickly.
-It can also be used to semi-automatically verify the ebooks organized by `organize-ebooks.sh` if the `KEEP_METADATA` was enabled so the new filenames can be compared with the old ones.
+It can also be used to semi-automatically verify the ebooks organized by `organize-ebooks.sh` if the `KEEP_METADATA` option was enabled so the new filenames can be compared with the old ones.

 #### Options